 How Apna Haq can help you during COVID-19

-We are led by black and minority ethnic women with many years of experience in the forms of violence that disproportionately affect BME women.
+We are led by Black and minoritised women who have many years of experience in the forms of violence that disproportionately affect women from these communities.
 We can help you work out how to leave your situation carefully and safely.

 You can read more about violence against women and girls, and how we can help, on these pages: